CluelessBiker/project4-print-statements/README.md

 Creating the URL path became problematic, as each time I attempted, it resulted in my weblink diplaying "/prints/prints" instead of just "prints".

+The Hero image, and About page image were not loading to the site after deployment to Heroku.
+These two images were stored directly within the django app as opposed to being uploaded to Cloudinary.

 ### Validator Testing
 - html files pass through the [W3C validator](https://validator.w3.org/) with no issues found.